Drivers with Disabilities in OklahomaPage Overview

 Are you a disabled driver?
 If so, the state of Oklahoma has made it easy for you to apply for a handicapped parking placard.

-Before you apply for a handicapped parking placard, you'll need to download the Handicapped Parking Placard Application (you can view and print this using the free Adobe Reader software) and read the list of disabilities that qualify people for the placards.
+Before you apply for a handicapped parking placard, you'll need to download the Physical Disability Parking Placard Application (Form DPS 302DC) (you can view and print this using the free Adobe Reader software) and read the list of disabilities that qualify people for the placards.

 Thoroughly read through the application so that you understand what needs to be completed.
 It is all too easy for your busy doctor to overlook a small detail on the form, which could cause a delay or denial of your handicapped placard.
 Then: